 Aside from price-fixing, anti-competitive practices include abusing a dominant position.
 If your company has more than a 40% market share or is not affected by normal competitive restraints, you hold the 'dominant position'.

-If this applies to your business, you must not deliberately make losses to squeeze smaller businesses out of the market, stop supplying existing customers or prevent them from buying from competitors, or impose unfair terms in contracts.
+If this applies to your business, you must not deliberately make losses to squeeze smaller businesses out of the market, stop supplying existing customers, prevent them from buying from competitors, or impose unfair terms in contracts.
 All this counts as abuse of that dominant position.

 5. Report anti-competitive concerns to the CMA

-Your company should have its own procedures and policies for reporting price-fixing and other anti-competitive pricing.
+Your company should have procedures and policies for reporting price-fixing and other anti-competitive pricing.

 The CMA's latest cartel awareness campaign, Do What's Right, provides useful information for reporting cartels.
-If you've been directly involved, you can call 020 3738 6833 for confidential guidance.
+You can call 020 3738 6833 for confidential guidance if you've been directly involved.
 If you speak up first, you may avoid sanctions.

 How much do your employees really understand about competition law and its practices?
 To help, we have produced a free training presentation, packed with interactive learning activities, to use in your company.

 We have created a series of comprehensive roadmaps to help you plan and execute compliance in your organisation.

 We also have 80+ free compliance training aids, including assessments, best practice guides, checklists, desk aids, eBooks, games, posters, training presentations and even e-learning modules!

 If you'd like to stay up to date with competition law best practices, industry insights and key trends across regulatory compliance, digital learning, EdTech and RegTech news, subscribe to the Skillcast Compliance Bulletin.